-For large areas of land, manned aircraft and ground spraying rigs make more sense based upon cost per acre compared to crop dusting drones.
-Read my section below on the economics to understand this fully.
+For large areas of land, manned aircraft and ground spraying rigs make more sense based on cost per acre compared to crop dusting drones.
+Read my section below on economics to understand this fully.
 For smaller pieces of land or land that is inaccessible to ground rigs or manned aircraft, it might make sense to use crop dusting drones.

-D. Drone Tree Seed Planter
+Drone Tree Seed Planter

 Drone Seed is looking to corner the market on precision forestry.
-Not only can it do a potentially dangerous job of planting trees on the slopes of steep inclines but it can also potentially do it faster than by workers on foot.
+Not only can it do a potentially dangerous job of planting trees on the slopes of steep inclines but it can also potentially do it faster than workers on foot.

-E. Wind Turbine De-Icing Drone Sprayer
+Wind Turbine De-Icing Drone Sprayer

 The Verge did an article on the company Aerones which built a large drone sprayer with some serious lifting capacity to fly up and spray de-icing fluid on wind turbine blades.
 The Verge article explained:

 “The craft has a tether line supplying water, which it sprays at up to 100 liters a minute (with optional de-icing coating), and another for power, meaning it can stay aloft indefinitely.
 Cleaning by drone costs around $1,000, compared to $5,000 and up for cleaning by climbers.